Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Geometrically finite lattices with infinite Bowen-Margulis mea sure

 \section{Geometrically finite lattices with infinite Bowen-Margulis mea\-sure}

 This Section is a digression from the theme of arithmetic applications, in which we use the Nagao lattice defined in Section \ref{subsec:modulargroup} in order to construct a geometrically finite discrete group of automorphisms of a simplicial tree which has infinite Bowen-Margulis measure.
-This example was promised towards the end of Section \ref{subsec:ergodictrees}.
+This example was promised after Proposition \ref{prop:uniflatmBMfinie}, where we saw that such examples do not exist for uniform trees.

-We will equivariantly change the lengths of the edges of a simplicial tree $\XX$ endowed with a geometrically finite (nonuniform) lattice $\Ga$ in order to turn it into a metric tree in which the group $\Ga$ remains a geometrically finite lattice, but now has a geometrically finite subgroup with infinite Bowen-Margulis measure.
+We will equivariantly change the lengths of the edges of a simplicial tree $\XX$ endowed with a geometrically finite (nonuniform) lattice $\Ga$ in order to turn $\XX$ into a metric tree in which the group $\Ga$ remains a geometrically finite lattice, but now has a geometrically finite subgroup with infinite Bowen-Margulis measure.
 This example is an adaptation of the negatively curved manifold example of \cite[\S 4]{DalOtaPei00}.
 The simplicial example is obtained as a modification of the metric tree example.

-\btheo There exists a geometrically finite discrete group of automorphisms of a regular metric tree with infinite Bowen-Margulis measure.
+\btheo There exists a geometrically finite discrete group of automorphisms of a metric tree with constant degrees, whose Bowen-Margulis measure is infinite.

 There exists a geometrically finite discrete group of automorphisms of a simplicial tree with uniformly bounded degrees whose Bowen-Margulis measure is infinite. \etheo